karenrni/Analyzing-Torontos-Speeders/README.md

 Aspects of the code were written with the help of the ChatGPT-4o, including graphing and some conceptual assistance.
 It is available in `other/llm_usage`.

+## Data Reproducibility

+Due to a known issue of tibble_error_incompatible_size in the column lengths in the topics and formats fields from the opendatatoronto package, the dataset could not be directly downloaded via the API during the project timeline.
+The raw data has been manually downloaded and is stored in the data/raw_data directory.
+For transparency, the reproducibility script is included in download_data.R, but it may fail due to the API's current limitations.